Asian shares gain on stimulus hopes, Trump leaving hospital

 Overnight, the S&P 500 climbed 1.8%.
 Treasury yields and oil all rose after Trump and House Speaker Nancy Pelosi both noted the importance over the weekend of additional support for the economy.

-Australia’s S&P/ASX 200 edged 0.1% lower to 5,938.60.
+Australia's S&P/ASX 200 rose 0.4% to 5,962.10 after the central bank kept its policies basically unchanged.
 Later Tuesday, the treasurer was set to reveal a big spending financial blueprint for the next few years that will drive business investment and job creation while repairing pandemic damage to the economy.

 The annual budget is expected to contain a wage subsidy designed to get unemployed young Australians back to work.
 The government also hopes to bring forward planned income tax cuts.